Add VPN Profiles

 Select Multiple Certificates authentication to authenticate the VPN client using the machine and user certificates.

-If have enabled Multiple Certificates authentication, you can select one of the following certificates to map the username and authenticate the VPN user:
+When Multiple Certificates authentication is enabled, you can select one of the following certificates to map the username and authenticate the VPN user:

 • First Cert—Select this option to map the username from the machine certificate sent from the VPN client.